QEDeD/camerarawpreviews/README.md

 ### Dev Container Usage
 Open repository in supported editor (e.g. VS Code) and let the Dev Container build.
 All prerequisites (php, gd/imagick, docker-in-docker) are provisioned.
 Quality gate commands above are identical inside the container.

+Note on timezone: The devcontainer inherits the host timezone automatically (TZ env + /etc/localtime and /etc/timezone mounts).
+If TZ is not set by the host, the shell auto-detects from /etc/localtime.
+To override, export TZ (e.g., `export TZ=Europe/Berlin`).

 ### Adding New Checks
 When proposing a new quality gate, add a Make target and document it here.
 Do not rely on hidden scripts or external service configuration.